 The Society of the Priests of Saint Sulpice

 Since 1641, we have dedicated ourselves to assisting bishops by providing seminary education and ongoing formation of our fellow priests.
 In the United States, most of our energy is devoted to operating seminaries and programs of continuing formation.
-We also operate a seminary in Zambia, Central Africa.
+We also operate seminaries in Zambia and Malawi in Central Africa.

 While we belong to an association known as The Society of Saint Sulpice, our connection to 7th century French bishop Saint Sulpice is indirect.
 Our founder, Father Olier, did not want to establish a specific religious congregation or order, so he named the Society and its first seminary for the Paris parish where he was pastor: The Church of Saint Sulpice.

 Below, Fr.
 Thomas Ulshafer, PSS, offers a video invitation to learn more by browsing this site.

 The Sulpicians, in 1791, established the first Roman Catholic seminary in the United States: St. Mary’s Seminary, Paca Street.